13 Absolute Best Day Trips from Luxembourg (+ Map & Insider Tips)

 You can find many leisure and sports facilities at the lake: pedal boats, fishing, miniature golf, playgrounds, also Bike Parc, Adventure Island, etc. You can make a nice walk, go biking or rollerblading around the lake.
 We used to visit Echternach Lake at least once a month and always enjoyed it.

-TIP: While you can easily visit Echternach as a day trip from Luxembourg, you can also opt to stay in Echternach for a couple of days.
-It’s a good base if you decide to do some hiking on the nearby Müllerthal trail – see below.
-Hotel Eden au Lac has an excellent location for exploring the city, the lake, and the surroundings.
+TIP: While you can easily visit Echternach as a day trip from Luxembourg, you can also opt to stay in this area for a couple of days.
+It’s a good base if you decide to do some hiking on the nearby Müllerthal trail (see below).
+Hotel Le Postillon is one of the nicest in Echternach.

 3. Müllerthal, Luxembourg